Character Name: WebPIN:

 Once in your ship, you'll navigate to the edge of the sector.
 Switch to manual to move across the border, then continue the process.
 You'll check your starmap in each sector, looking for an asteroid marker.
 (Noted by a % icon on the starmap).
 Once found, autopilot navigation will move you to the asteroid, where you'll land on it.
 Suit up manually or by using a spacesuit flightbag, head out the airlock through cycling or turning off your ship's life support, and start roping that asteroid.

-You will need two lines.
+Anchors must be placed in a particular formation: north, south, east, and west of your ship.
+You will then need two lines.
 One is tied to the north and south anchors, and the other is tied to the east and west anchors.
-USE LINE is the usage command.
 You'll first tie the line to one anchor, waiting until you see that the line is snugly attached, then move to the opposing direction to tie it off upon the other anchor.
 You can split this task between two people, one person taking north/south, the other east/west.
+USE CANNON is the usage command for both.

 Once the four anchors and two lines are secure, you must reenter your ship and use the ANCHOR function.
 This deploys the ship's own anchors, adding a second layer of security while the asteroid moves.